Laser engraving: Laser engraving machines

 A laser engraving machine consists of three main parts: a laser, a controller, and a surface.
 The laser is a drawing tool: the beam emitted from it allows the controller to trace patterns onto the surface.
 The controller determines the direction, intensity, speed of movement, and spread of the laser beam aimed at the surface.
 The surface is chosen to match the type of material the laser can act on.

-There are three main genres of engraving machines.
-The most common is the X–Y table where, usually, the workpiece (surface) is stationary and the laser optics move around in two dimensions, directing the laser beam to draw vectors.
-Sometimes the laser is stationary and the workpiece moves.
-Sometimes the workpiece moves in one axis and the laser in the other.
-A second genre is for cylindrical workpieces (or flat workpieces mounted around a cylinder) where the laser effectively traverses a fine helix while on–off laser pulsing produces the desired raster image.
-In the third genre, both the laser and workpiece are stationary and galvo mirrors move the laser beam over the workpiece surface.
-Laser engravers using this technology can work in either raster or vector mode.

 The point where the laser beam touches the surface should be on the focal plane of the laser's optical system and is usually synonymous with its focal point.
 This point is typically small, perhaps less than a fraction of a millimetre (depending on the optical wavelength).
 Only the area inside this focal point is significantly affected when the laser beam passes over the surface.
 The energy delivered by the laser changes the surface of the material at the focal point.
 It may heat up the surface and subsequently vaporise the material, or perhaps the material may fracture (known as "glassing" or "glassing up") and flake off the surface.
 Cutting through the paint of a metal part is generally how material is laser engraved.

 If the surface material is vaporised during laser engraving, ventilation through the use of blowers or a vacuum pump are almost always required to remove the noxious fumes and smoke arising from this process, and for removal of debris on the surface to allow the laser to continue engraving.